“But They Didn’t Hit Me” – Narcissistic Abuse IS Domestic Abuse

 This is a topic that comes up frequently.The target’s lack of ability to recognize that the narcissist’s treatment of us is abusive.
 October is domestic violence/abuse awareness month.
 Many lay people believe that domestic violence is only those actions that involve the physical abuse of an intimate partner.

-For those of us who have been physically abused by anyone, we can tell you that if you remove the physical abuse from the relationship, what remains, are a number of other abusive behaviors: psychological, verbal, spiritual, financial, legal and sexual that continue to occur long after the physical abuse has ceased.
+For those of us who have been physically abused by anyone, we can tell you that if you remove the physical abuse from the relationship, what remains, are a number of other abusive behaviors: psychological, emotional, verbal, spiritual, financial, legal and sexual that continue to occur long after the physical abuse has ceased.
 The general lack of physical lashing out by a narcissist (probably only to protect their own court records or reputation criminally/socially, etc.) does NOT mean that abuse is not happening.

 Let’s define abuse to remove any doubt.
 Domestic abuse is a pattern of behavior which involves the perpetration of power & control, isolation, intimidation, threat, violence or other abuse by one person against another in an intimate relationship.
 Domestic violence can take place in heterosexual or same sex relationships, and sometimes also involves violence against the children in the family.
 Domestic violence can take a number of forms including physical, verbal emotional, economic, sexual, spiritual, and legal.
 The severity of behaviors exists on a continuum and can range from mild, subtle, coercive forms to marital rape and violent physical abuse that results in disfigurement or death.

 Not only do the types of behaviors exhibited by the perpetrator of the abuse define it, it is just as necessary to look at the feelings expressed by the target; our reaction to the treatment by the narcissistic person.